 We are not going to lie 一 the way you pose can make a huge difference in your photo.
 Body language combined with facial expression and photo composition are the key to a fantastic image.

-So, before you decide to do a photo shooting, practice in the mirror and check out what angles work the best for you.
+So, before you decide to do a photo shooting, check out what angles work the best for you.
 Who knows, maybe if you push yourself to smile it looks a bit fake?
 Additionally, if you are, let’s say, insecure about how big your nose is, you probably wouldn’t want to take a portrait photo from a side.
 The same thing goes for a double chin, wider jaw or similar.

 Let’s take a look at photos posted on Guessjournal.net.
 As you can see, in the picture on the right (the girl in the red jumpsuit) playing with angles while posing made the model look curvier while keeping all of her proportions.